-Car Insurance: Owning vs leasing a car
+Car Insurance: Owned vs financed or leased car

 When you're buying car insurance you're asked a bunch of questions including the type of car you drive, where it's parked and the age of the main driver.
-One question that sometimes sneaks past us is "Is there a current loan or lease on your vehicle".
+One question that sometimes sneaks past us is, "Is there a current loan or lease on your vehicle?"

-While you may not think anything of it, if the car is leased or under finance, you're actually going to end up paying more for your car insurance than someone with the same car that owns it outright.
+While you may not think anything of it, if your car is leased or under finance, you're actually going to end up paying more for your car insurance than someone with the same car that owns it outright.